-Any deferred Developer Fee shown in the Application must be included as a source of funding in the calculation of Credit at Application Submission, carryover, and final allocation.
-All deferred Developer fee should be in the form of a note and incorporated into the limited partnership agreement along with a detailed repayment schedule and specific terms.
-DCA will consider the project's ability to pay deferred Developer Fee within fifteen years.
+Any Deferred Developer Fee shown in the Application must be included as a source of funding in the calculation of Credit at application, carryover, and final allocation.
+All Deferred Developer fee should be in the form of a note and incorporated into the limited partnership agreement along with a detailed repayment schedule and specific terms.
+DCA will consider the project's ability to pay deferred Developer Fee within 15 years.

 Deferred Developer fee must be payable within fifteen years from available cash flow.
-The deferred portion cannot exceed 50% of the total amount of Developer Fee at Application Submission.
+The deferred portion cannot exceed 50% of the total amount of Developer Fee at initial application.